aisichenko/install_python/README.md

 python get-pip.py
 ```

 Pip is now installed!
 Now you can run `pip install numpy ` and other useful packages.
+These include:

+- `pip install jupyterlab`
+- `pip install pandas`
+- `pip install scipy`

+If you'd like to see the power of jupyterlab, check out [this](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks) link.
+More information about [Jupyter](https://jupyter.org/).
+Jupyter offers notebooks that can run python.
+You evaluate pieces of code sequentially, similar to Mathematica.
+To open JupyterLab, open GitBash terminal, navigate to your directory of choice, then run `jupyter-lab` in the terminal.
+A JupyterLab window should open in your Google Chrome.

 ## Step 5